-Community Vision Themes Council Plan Strategic Objectives Environmental sustainability We are all custodians of the City of Yarra.
-While our skyline is growing, so are our green spaces.
-We are smarter in how we manage growth and Climate and environment sustainability use our resources and energy.
+Council Plan Strategic Objectives

+Environmental Climate and environment sustainability how we manage and use our resources and energy.
 We celebrate, enable and promote a circular economy.
 Transport and movement Thriving local economy Yarra is a thriving hub of accessible, people-centred commercial activity, offering unique goods and services to locals and visitors.
 Yarra is known as a place where small businesses thrive.
 Local economy Growing sustainably Planning and growth prioritises the needs of our community.
 Growth is managed in a way that has a positive impact on our open spaces and community services.
-Unique and special aspects of our culture and heritage are protected.
-Place and nature Shared spaces Our shared spaces connect communities, businesses and cultures together.
-They reflect our community's diverse voices.
-These spaces are green, encourage nature and are accessible for all.
-Strong and vibrant community Yarra is a place of accessible opportunities for participation in community life.
+Unique and special aspects of our heritage are protected.
+Place and Shared spaces Our shared spaces connect communities, businesses and cultures together. they reflect our community's diverse voices.
+These spaces are green, encourage nature and are accessible for all. nature Strong and vibrant community Yarra is a place of accessible opportunities for participation in community life.
 We share our skills, abilities and knowledge, cultivating a diverse community where everyone can belong.
 Community safety Our community is safe for all.
 We have peace of mind at all times of the day and night, alone or with others, at home and in public spaces.
 Our streets and public spaces are clean, maintained and free from hazards.
 We educate and advocate for respect, awareness and inclusivity.
-Social equity and health Social equity Our community advocates for access to equitable services including education, housing, employment and health.
+Social equity and health Social equity Our community advocates for access to equitable services, including education, housing, employment and health.
 Yarra leads the way in transitioning people experiencing homelessness to secure housing and employment.
 We respect and acknowledge the Traditional Owners of Yarra.
 Their voices are involved in council decision making.
 Their stories and values are visible in the community.
 Shared governance Our community is informed and empowered to contribute to the shared governance of Yarra.
 Decision-making is through access, inclusion, consultations and advocacy.
 We continuously monitor our progress, improve our processes and share our achievements.
 Democracy and governance